Adolescent Care

 Are wisdom teeth easier to remove in teenagers than adults?

-Sources: AAOMS Position on Third Molar Management; Cochrane Review 2020; ADA Survey of Dental Fees 2026; CMS EPSDT Benefit; Healthcare.gov ACA Dependent Coverage.
+Sources: AAOMS Position on Third Molar Management; Cochrane Review 2020; CareCredit wisdom teeth cost guide (checked June 2026); CMS EPSDT Benefit; Healthcare.gov ACA Dependent Coverage.

 Not medical advice.
 Decisions about timing and necessity of teenager wisdom teeth removal should be made with a licensed clinician based on individual clinical findings.